Blog

 • Cleburne and Johnson County

-What Does Stroke Recovery Home Care Include — At a Glance
+Stroke Recovery Home Care Services — At a Glance

-• Registered Nurse assessment, care planning, and ongoing supervision
+• Registered Nurse assessment, care planning, and ongoing clinical supervision

-• Skilled nursing: wound care, medication management, lab draws, IV therapy, feeding tube management
+• Skilled nursing: wound care, medication management and administration, in-home lab draws, IV therapy, feeding tube management

-• Personal care: bathing, grooming, dressing, transfers, ambulation
+• Personal care: bathing, grooming, dressing, safe transfers, ambulation assistance

 • Therapy reinforcement: home exercise program support between PT, OT, and speech sessions